ConformitateJuridic20 decembrie, 2019|Actualizataprilie 09, 2025

 If you are considering using holding and operating companies in a multiple-entity business structure, the pioneering Delaware limited liability company (LLC) statute provides for incomparable flexibility and simplicity in operating LLCs.
 It clearly allows for the establishment of "series LLCs" which allow different classes of interests, including voting and nonvoting interests.

-The Delaware law was so successful that several other states have passed similar statutes.
+The Delaware law was so successful that several other states have passed Series LLC statutes.
+However, while some Series LLC laws are similar to Delaware’s others are different.

 North Dakota Ohio Oklahoma

-These statutes generally allow a single LLC to house multiple separate entities.
-Thus, the holding entity and each operating entity can be formed within a single LLC.
+These statutes allow a single LLC to house multiple separate “units” or “series” that have the characteristics of a separate entity.
+Thus, the holding unit and each operating unit can be formed within a single LLC.

 Each unit can have separate owners and its own classes of ownership interests.
 Each unit can own its own assets and incur its own liabilities.
-Each unit should have its own accounting system, which could simply consist of separate files within a single accounting system.
-Importantly, the recordkeeping must be done as if each entity were organized as a separate LLC.
+Each unit must have its own accounting system, which could simply consist of separate files within a single accounting system.
+Importantly, the recordkeeping must be done as if each unit were organized as a separate LLC.

-The designation of the units, or "series" of separate entities within the single LLC as they are referred to in the statutes, must be done in the articles of organization.
-This designation serves as constructive notice that each unit is a separate legal entity and that, accordingly, the other units are not liable for its debts.
-When the single LLC registers to do business in the owner's home state, or wherever it will conduct operations, this registration will also serve as constructive notice in those states, as the registration is a link to the original articles that were filed in one of the Series LLC Statue states noted above.
+The articles of organization (or certificate of formation as it is called in Delaware) will have to provide that the LLC is a series LLC.
+The designation of the units, or "series" of separate entities within the single LLC as they are referred to in the statutes, must be done in either the articles of organization or the operating agreement depending upon the state.
+This designation serves as constructive notice that each unit is a separate legal unit and that, accordingly, the other units are not liable for its debts.
+In some states a certificate of designation or registration must be filed to create each series.

 As a cautionary note, although Series LLCs are often used in real estate businesses and can be applied in other industries, do not attempt to create this kind of multiple entity before getting expert legal counsel.
-Series LLC are very newish animals and there is no case law to guide us in their care and feeding.
-No one knows how the IRS might deal with the vagaries and technicalities that might arise from this new form.
+This is especially true if the series will be doing business in states that do not have any provisions for the registration of a foreign series or a foreign Series LLC.
+Series LLCs are still newish animals and there is little case law to guide us in their care and feeding.

-It is essential that the registration be done properly to separate liability among the entities.
-Consistent with the generally flexible in most Series LLC statutes, each unit does not have to be immediately funded.
+It is essential that the requirements of the Series LLC law be followed in order to maintain the separate liability among the units.
+Consistent with the generally flexible Series LLC statutes, each unit does not have to be immediately funded.
 They can be held in abeyance for future use.

-Keep this in mind if you're a professional (physician, dentist, attorney) forming a holding entity and an operating entity.
+Keep this in mind if you're a professional (e.g., physician, dentist, attorney) forming a holding entity and an operating entity.

 Only the operating entity has to meet this requirement.
 The holding entity, which will contain nearly all of the wealth of the business, will not be engaged in the practice of any profession.
 Thus, children or other family members, for example, can still be co-owners of the holding company, even when it is formed by professionals.
 This allows the use of a family LLC as an estate planning tool.
 However, in this case, the professional would have to form each entity directly, because the holding entity could not be the owner of the operating entity.